Huiyu Zhou, BEng, MSc, PhD

 - Zhou, H. and Hu, H. "Reducing drifts in the inertial measurements of wrist and elbow positions".
 IEEE Trans. on Instrumentation and Measurement, Vol. 59, No. 3, 575-585, 2009.

 - Zhou, H., Yuan, Y. and Shi, C. "Object tracking using SIFT features and mean shift".
 Computer Vision and Image Understanding, Vol. 113, No. 3, 345-352, 2009.
-2012 Most Cited Computer Vision and Image Understanding Article and one of the Most Downloaded Computer Vision and Image Understanding Articles.
+2012 Most Cited Computer Vision and Image Understanding Article.
 Implementation details with minor variations can be found in [Slides].
 [Demo Video] created by Pushkar et al.

 - Zhou, H., Taj, M. and Cavallaro, A. "Target detection and tracking with heterogeneous sensors".
 IEEE Journal of Selected Topics in Signal Processing, Vol. 2, No. 4, 503-513, 2008.
 [Demo Video].